bradfrost/atomic-design/chapter-5.md

 When technology can't achieve maintainable design systems, you must rely on creating a culture that communicates change and enforces that friction

 ## Make it cross-disciplinary
-Far too often, pattern libraries jump straight into code snippets and usage for the benefit of the developers that will be making use of the patterns.
-Of course a pattern library should be helpful for the hands-on design system users, but treating it as solely a developer resource limits its potential.
+Style guides often jump straight into code snippets and pattern usage for the benefit of the design system users.
+Of course a pattern library needs to be helpful for the people actually making use of the patterns, but **treating a style guide solely a developer resource limits its potential**.

-A pattern library has the opportunity to serve as a watering hole for the entire organization, helping establish a common vocabulary for every discipline that's invested in the success of the design system.
-Establishing this common vocabulary can lead to better and more efficient collaboration between disciplines.
-So how do you go about
+**A style guide has the opportunity to serve as a watering hole for the entire organization**, helping establish a common vocabulary for every discipline that's invested in the success of the company's digital products.
+Establishing this common vocabulary can lead to more efficient work, better communication, and more collaboration between disciplines across the organization.
+It makes a lot of sense to create a resource

 Take the carousel (please!).
 This component is amazingly complex from an organizational standpoint.
 A homepage carousel on an e-commerce website requires input from a myriad of disciplines across the organization.
-Business owners and editorial staff must choose products that align with .
-Copywriters must ensure the copy stays within character limits.
+Business owners and editorial staff must choose products to be featured in the carousel.
+Copywriters must ensure the copy is effective and stays within the constraints of the design.
 Art directors must ensure the aesthetic design is pleasing and the product photography is legible across every screen size.
-UX designers, front-end people, backend people, and so on.
+UX designers need to ensure the functionality .
+Front-end people need to make sure the component is responsive, accessible, and performant.
+Backend developers need to make sure the component is wired up properly.
+You get the idea.

 {% include figure.html src="../images/fpo.png" caption="Spectrum of design system users" %}

+A style guide with proper documentation can help manage all these moving parts.
 As mentioned earlier in the chapter, every discipline can and should influence the design system.
 The pattern library containing that carousel pattern should be accessible to all these disciplines, and should contain documentation from each perspective

 Avoid exposing tons of code right out of the gate as it might discourage other disciplines from looking at it ("Oh this must not be for me")